Protect Your Health with Oral Cancer Screening

 Frequently Asked Questions

-Oral cancer screening is a routine checkup to detect early signs of oral cancer.
-It includes a visual inspection of the mouth, throat, and neck, as well as a physical examination to check for lumps or abnormal tissue.
+Oral cancer screening is a routine exam to detect early signs of oral cancer.
+It involves a visual check of the mouth, throat, and neck, along with a physical examination for lumps or unusual tissue.

-It’s recommended to undergo oral cancer screenings as part of your regular dental checkups.
-For those at higher risk, such as smokers or heavy alcohol users, more frequent screenings may be necessary.
+It is recommended to have oral cancer screenings during your regular dental visits.
+If you are at higher risk, such as a smoker or heavy alcohol user, your dentist may suggest more frequent screenings.

 No, oral cancer screening is generally painless.
-It involves a visual and physical examination, and if additional tests are required, such as a biopsy, they are typically quick and minimally invasive.
+It includes visual and physical exams, and if extra tests like a biopsy are needed, they are usually quick and cause minimal discomfort.

-Key risk factors include tobacco use, excessive alcohol consumption, HPV infection, sun exposure to the lips, a poor diet, and a weakened immune system.
+Common risk factors include tobacco use, heavy alcohol consumption, HPV infection, sun exposure to the lips, poor nutrition, and a weakened immune system.

-If you notice any unusual changes in your mouth, such as persistent sores, lumps, or difficulty swallowing, schedule an appointment immediately for further evaluation and screening.
+If you see any unusual changes in your mouth, such as sores that do not heal, lumps, or trouble swallowing, book an appointment promptly for evaluation and screening.